Learning Linear Polytree Structural Equation Models: Introduction

 To determine the directions of the polytree over the skeleton, the concept of CPDAG \citep{verma1991equivalence} captures the equivalence class of polytrees.
 We then consider the CPDAG recovery procedure introduced in \cite{verma1992algorithm} and \cite{meek1995causal}, which is a polynomial time algorithm based on identifying all the v-structures \citep{verma1991equivalence}.
 Therefore, conditional on the exact recovery of the skeleton, recovering the CPDAG is equivalent to recovering all v-structures.
 In a non-degenerate polytree model, a pair of adjacent edges form a v-structure if and only if the two non-adjacent node variables in this triplet are independent, so we consider a natural v-structure identification procedure by thresholding the pairwise sample correlations over all adjacent pairs of edges with some appropriate threshold.
-In analogy to the result of skeleton recovery, we show that the CPDAG of the polytree can be exactly recovered with probability at least $1-\delta$ if the sample size satisfies $n > O(\frac{1}{\rho_{\min}^4} \log \frac{p}{\sqrt{\delta}})$.
+In analogy to the result of skeleton recovery, we show that the CPDAG of the polytree can be exactly recovered with high probability if the sample size satisfies $n > O((\log p)/\rho_{\min}^4)$.
+Furthermore, by using Fano's method, we show that $n > O((\log p)/\rho_{\min}^2)$ is necessary for skeleton recovery, while $n > O((\log p)/\rho_{\min}^4)$ is necessary for CPDAG recovery.

-Our sufficient condition on sample size for skeleton recovery is proportional to $1/\rho_{\min}^2$, whereas that for CPDAG recovery is proportional to $1/\rho_{\min}^4$.
-One may ask whether this discrepancy correctly captures the difference of difficulties for the two tasks, or it is just a mathematical artifact.
-By using the Fano's method, we show that $n > O(\frac{\log p}{\rho_{\min}^2})$ is necessary for skeleton recovery, while $n > O(\frac{\log p}{\rho_{\min}^4})$ is necessary for CPDAG recovery.
 This means that we have sharply characterized the difficulties for the two tasks.